UchechukwuUdenze/NHS_PostProcessing/docs/source/QuickStart.rst

 Installation
 -------------
-**The Library is not yet avaialable on PyPi so it wll have to be installed directly from the git repo**
+**The Library is not yet avaialable on PyPi so it will have to be installed directly from the git repo**

 To install the library use: